kirfyK/THE-ULTIMATE-ROCKET-LEAGUE-TRAINING-PROGRAM/README.md

 **Co-Authors:**
 (submit a significant amount of changes to this guide that are approved to be added here!)
 - None

-**Contributors:**
-(submit a change to the guide if you want to be added here!
-Or submit feedback on the discord https://discord.gg/nwXTTNk)
-- Stratus

 ## Note to Trainees using this guide:
 Hey guys!
 Here's the training guide as promised.
 However I need to clarify a few things...